-On June 30, 2014, the option agreement with Makena Resources Inc. for the Patterson project was amended whereby in exchange for a six month extension on the work program, Makena agreed to return the Patterson Lake North project and the Patterson Lake East project to the Company.
+On June 30, 2014, the option agreement with Makena was amended whereby in exchange for a six month extension on the work program, Makena agreed to return the Patterson Lake North project and the Patterson Lake East project to the Company.

-2.2.11 Cable Bay (previously Carpenter)
+2.2.8 Carpenter, Saskatchewan

-In July 2014, the Company acquired four block of claims, totalling 2,411 hectares located partly on land and partly over Cree Lake for \$2,004.
+In July 2014, the Company acquired four claim blocks totalling 2,411 hectares located partly on land and partly over Cree Lake for \$2,004.
 The property straddles the edge of the Athabasca basin, along the Cable Bay Shear Zone.